tilde-nlp/pip-asr-align/README.md

 Toolkit for extracting corpus by aligning with imprecise transcriptions

 ## DEPENDENCIES
-The toolkit is based on several tools and resources that needs to be acquired separately.
+The toolkit is based on several tools and resources that needs to be acquired separately:

 - Kaldi
 - Latvian or Lithuanian models in Kaldi format (see transcriber/step1\_decode.sh)